 So what farm investments will pay you back for the time and money you put into them?
 Here's a few of my plans for investing in New Terra Farm, to get us ready for the farm challenges I see in the near future.

 Weather-proofing your farm.
-You may have noticed we're having a lot of weather this year.
+You may have noticed we're having a lot of weather in recent years.
 Every time I turn on the news, there's a 'once in a century' rainstorm, or a '300-year flood'.
 I think the old norms and traditional weather patterns are changing, and the farmer better get ready for the new world of turbulent weather.

 At New Terra Farm, we've always used raised beds, row cover, and drip irrigation to try to offset flooding, freezing and drought.
 But for several years now, due to the cold, wet spring, it seems we're later and later getting into the garden.